-The Department of Residential Life uses the Room and Meal Plan Selection process as a way for current residents to reserve a residence hall room for the 2013-2014 academic year.
+The Department of Residential Life uses the Room and Meal Plan Selection process as a way for current residents to reserve a residence hall room for the 2014-2015 academic year.
 The process will begin on March 18, 2014 and end on April 10, 2014.
 Current students can still submit a housing application after April 10, but they will not be able to select their room; a room will be assigned to them by Residential Life staff later in the summer.
 The Department of Residential Life welcomes all current residents to return next year to live on-campus.
-Resident Assistants will be scheduling floor meetings to distribute the Room and Meal Plan Selection materials in March.

 We value your choice to live with us in the residence halls and we recognize those residents who have contributed positively to the BSU community.
 We genuinely hope you will choose to continue living with us next year.
 We are confident that the residence halls will continue to be a community that enhances your college experience and personal growth.
 So sign up for a room for next year!

 (for those residents in Birch Hall, Linden Hall or Tamarack 7th through 12th floors)

 Priority Point Winners